Sublet & Assignment

 - The tenancy agreement doesn’t prohibit subletting or assignment of the rental unit (subsidized housing providers usually don’t allow subletting or assignment).

 A tenant must have their landlord’s written permission before subletting or assigning their tenancy.
-A landlord can’t unreasonably refuse a sublet or assignment of a fixed-term tenancy for a period of six months or more.
+A landlord can’t unreasonably refuse a sublet or assignment of a fixed-term tenancy agreement if there are six months or more remaining in the term.